-Aebischer’s next career goal is to become a Graduate Gemologist like his dad.
+Aebischer’s next career goal is to become a graduate gemologist like his father.
 He is now through half his studies at the Gemological Institute of America.

-Currently at Aebischer’s Jewelry, he specializes in watches and diamonds.
+He specializes in watches and diamonds.

-“I love what I do because there is nothing better than working alongside my dad and being able to help educate customers.”
+“I love what I do because there is nothing better than working alongside my dad and being able to help educate customers,” he says.

 Company Profile: Aebischer’s Jewelry

-The couple came over by boat in 1927 while Johanna was 5 months pregnant with their first child.
-John had been working for ten years in a Swiss watchmaking factory, where he had developed his skills as a fine watchmaker.
+The couple came to the United States in 1927 while Johanna was expecting their first child.
+John had been working for 10 years in a Swiss watchmaking factory, where he had developed his skills as a fine watchmaker.
 Johanna also worked in a factory that made jewels for watches.

-Once arriving to America, even though his tools were stolen and they could not speak a word of English, they traveled to Lowellville where they knew other Swiss families had settled.
+Deciding to leave for America, John asked his boss to write a letter of recommendation so that he could hand it to a future employer.
+Once arriving in America, even though his tools were stolen and they could not speak a word of English, they traveled to Lowellville where they knew other Swiss families had settled.